ElectricSunset/Project-M1-Perpus/README.md

 # JCDS-CapstoneProject-Module1-Perpustakaan
-This repo was made for assignment.
-It's about simple apps for library admin with python basic functions.
+This repo was made for purwadhika's assignment.
+It's about simple apps for library admin with fundamental functions.
+If you have any suggestion or critics, feel free to correct me or let me know.
+Thank you